pascalpp/FreeRuler/README.md

 ### Contributing

-As this is my first Cocoa application, any help is appreciated!
+As this is my first Swift application, any help is appreciated!

 If you have experience with Mac app development in Swift, please look at the [help wanted issues](https://github.com/pascalpp/FreeRuler/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22+sort%3Aupdated-desc).